arachne-framework/arachne-fileset/README.md

 A fileset is essentialy just a map of user-level paths (e.g, `"foo/bar.clj"`) to the paths of the corresponding blobs in the blob store (e.g, `"0ac6536c01c4720c6eee617785027c66.1472514953000"`).

-Wherever possible (e.g, when using `commit!`, or caching), hard links are used to avoid performing a full copy of a file's contents.
+Wherever possible (e.g, when using `commit!`), hard links to the blob store are used to avoid performing a full copy of a file's contents.
 This makes most operations (aside from the initial `add`) fast and lightweight.

+## Resource Consumption Notes

+The library maintains an open file handle to each file in a fileset.
+This is important, because it prevents files from being deleted from underneath the blob store in long-running processes (which Arachne servers are.)

+These file handles are released in the `.finalize` method of each JVM object representing a tmpfile; that is, after no references to it remain and they are garbage collected by the JVM.

+However, if you are working with filesets containing many (on the order of tens of thousands) of files, or if you're churning through and modifying files in a fileset faster than the old versions can be garbage collected, it is possible you will see a "too many open files" exception.
+If this occurrs, you can either increase your system's open file limit or decrease the number of files in active filesets.

+If you're experiencing this problem in a long-running dev session, it might also be worth calling `(System/gc)` explicitly to force old filesets to be cleaned up (releasing their resources.)

 ## Differences from Boot

 - When you `commit!`, you choose a directory instead using an implicit one.
+- Caching has been disabled,
 - Multiple fileset instances are fully supported without restrictions, including use in multithreaded environments.
 - Filesets no longer have any concept of roles, and no "source", "resource", "input" or "output" status.
 This can be trivially implemented using metadata, if desired.
 -  Filesets have been decoupled from the concept of a classpath; they now have nothing to do with eachother (unless you happen to `commit!` to a directory on the classpath.)